 Thomas Erslev Thomas Erslev Thomas Erslev Thomas Erslev

-This is a list of my academic and popular writings with links to online versions or stored PDFs.
-Please disregard the “buy” links that are auto-generated by BibBase.
+This is a list of my academic and popular writings.
+Clicking will take you to a free online version or stored preprint-PDF of the text in question.

 historian of medical science